Lecture

 Social Identity Theory

-Tajfel and Turner describe their theory in the article as 'an integrative theory of intergroup conflict,' but they eventually went on to use their insights to develop what's known as social identity theory.
-Much of their pioneering work was done in the late 1970's and early 1980's, so they were relatively ahead of their time – they asked questions of how social identity impacts group decisions (like group conflicts) long before violence in Rwanda or Bosnia dragged ethnic conflict onto the world stage.
+In the article we're assigned, Henri Tajfel and John Turner call theory "integrative theory of intergroup conflict," but they eventually incorporated their insights under the broader umbrella of their more well-known social identity theory (SIT).
+Much of their pioneering work was done in the late 1970's and early 1980's, so they were relatively ahead of their time.
+They asked questions of how social identity impacts group decisions (like group conflicts) long before violence in Rwanda or Bosnia dragged ethnic conflict into the public eye.

-The main studies up until that point had been done in the context of military and strategic studies, so identity as a source of conflict wasn't a big part of the conversation.
-Johan Galtung, who was the focus of our lecture last week, had already started laying the foundations of peace and conflict studies but it hadn't blossomed into a comprehensive field in its own right yet.
+Identity and group psychology wasn't a major focus in the study of conflict at that point.
+Military and strategic scholars focused more on game theory (more on that below), incentives, deterrents and great power politics.
+Johan Galtung, the focus of last week's lecture, had already started laying the foundations of peace and conflict studies but it wouldn't be until the 90's that the field recognized identity as a major factor.
 He did, however, make a plea for transdisciplinarity, which he understands as an approach that uses all sorts of disciplines, each with their own way of thinking about or measuring behaviour, to analyze conflicts in hopes of finding ways to build sustainable peace.

-For Tajfel and Turner, their preferred unit of measurement is intergroup behaviour.
-For them, groups form the base unit of society, and they place a huge emphasis on the human need for group identity and a sense of belonging.
-Groups are significant for them because everyone belongs to one, and we're not only talking about class structures (which was the main thing Karl Marx, one of the major influences on any kind of conflict studies, was concerned with) but also groups defined by religion, language, political affiliation, race and more.
+For Tajfel and Turner, their preferred unit of measurement was intergroup behaviour.
+For them, groups form the base unit of society, and they placed a huge emphasis on the human need for group identity and a sense of belonging.
+Groups were significant for them because everybody belongs to several.
+We're not just talking about class structures (which was the main thing Karl Marx, one of the major influences on any kind of conflict studies, was concerned with) but also groups defined by religion, language, political affiliation, race and more.

-Meaning that the conflicts they find interesting are the ones motivated by group membership or identity.
+Meaning that the conflicts Tajfel and Turner likely found interesting were the ones motivated by group membership or identity.
 Ethnic cleansing?
 Group identity.
 Identity politics?
 Group identity.
 Mass protests?
 Group identity.
-Individuals are less important for them as a unit and so they don't study lone shooters, heroic figures or sociopaths.
-What's more relevant to them are the group dynamics that promote shootings (extremist movements) or how historical heroes are used to incite people to violence (ethnic nationalism) or whether or not a sociopath will be defended by his clan (mafia networks).
+Individual behaviour as a unit of measurement was less important to them so they didn't study lone shooters, heroic figures or sociopaths.
+What was more relevant to them were the group dynamics that promote shootings (extremist movements) or how historical heroes are used to incite people to violence (ethnic nationalism) or whether or not a sociopath will be defended by his clan (group networks).

-"Think for a moment," she asks.
+"Think for a moment," our professor asks.
 "What groups do you identify with?"
 Or to take the question a step further: what groups do you feel loyal to?
-If you were to fight or defend something, which group identity might fuel your behaviour?
+If you were to fight or defend something along with others, which group identity might fuel your behaviour?
 Tajfel and Turner say that group conflict emerges when group loyalty is activated, often in the context of oppression, comparison or competition with other groups.
 When was the last time you felt group loyalties override your usual interests?

 One that Tajfel and Turner discuss is positive social identity.
-Once an individual meets their need for belonging, they might want to make sure their group identity isn't dragging them down.
-This is an internal factor – your group might be perceived negatively by other groups (immigrants, anarchists, Roma, intelligentsia), but so long as the group sees itself positively then this need is met.
+Once an individual meets their basic need for belonging, they might want to make sure their group identity doesn't negatively affect their self esteem.
+This is an internal factor – your group might be perceived negatively by other groups (immigrants, anarchists, evangelicals, Roma, intelligentsia), but so long as the group sees itself positively then this need is met.

-People try to leave their groups when their social identity is negative, the hypothesis goes.
-This usually means that a group has no positive self-image of itself, or that its members try to identify with some other group marker (playing down one's race in favour of nationality, or minimizing religion while emphasizing education).
-This can happen if the group is oppressed or downtrodden and these attitudes become internalized.
-Or when someone feels threatened.
+People often try to leave their groups when their social identity is negative, the hypothesis goes.
+This is usually a sign that a group has no positive self-image of itself, or that its members identify with some other group marker (playing down one's race in favour of nationality, for example, or minimizing religion while emphasizing level of education).
+This can happen if the group is oppressed or downtrodden, which can lead to external negative opinion becoming internalized.
+It can also happen when someone feels threatened because of their group membership.

 Whether or not you have a positive or negative social identity is important because a negative identity can lead to an inferiority complex, and if you see your group as inferior then you might try to escape it instead of empowering it.
 When a group has a positive group identity but sees itself as oppressed, that identity could become the basis for group action that tries to change the power structure oppressing it – sometimes through violence.

 Intergroup conflict doesn't have to be violent, though.
-You see different groups promoting their interests (sometimes aggressively) against other groups in the media, through protests or on social networks.
-You get different ingroups criticising outgroups that have a different immigration status, political loyalty, religious beliefs or historical interpretation.
+You see different groups promoting their interests (sometimes aggressively) against those of other groups in the media, through protests or on social networks.
+You get different ingroups criticising outgroups that have a different immigration status, political loyalty, religious beliefs or interpretation of history.

 Another factor that can increase the likelihood of intergroup violence is social mobility.
-What's meant here is the ability to go from one group to another, and one hypothesis is that if you're a member of an oppressed group, but have the option to switch to a different group, then it's far easier to pick up your family and leave.
+What's meant here is the ability to go from one group to another.
+One hypothesis is that if you're a member of an oppressed group, but have the option to switch to a different group, then it's far easier to pick up your family and leave than to challenge the oppression.
 Interpersonal factors (connected to individual needs and perspectives) might become more important than intergroup factors like structural oppression, discrimination or collective threat.
-Low social mobility often correlates to being motivated by group concerns, and if you add a positive group identity to the mix (and a sense that your group is being given the short end of the stick) these factors can lead to conflict or even violence.
+If you have low social mobility, you might be more willing to fight for your group's status because you can't escape.
+Having a positive group identity while being oppressed is thought to make resistance more likely.
+In some cases, this resistance can become violent.

-A key factor here, Tajfel and Turner add, is that the group perceives themselves as in conflict or competition with other groups.
-An oppressed group that's internalized their negative social identity might have a legitimate grievance, but they've accepted their inferior status and don't recognize any reason to resist.
-Think learned helplessness.
-Paolo Friere describes this in his book Pedagogy of the Oppressed, naming the process by which a group becomes aware of their grievances (and willing to promote their interests) as conscientization.
-Once a group has been conscientized, they might start making noise.
+A key ingredient for creating resistance, Tajfel and Turner add, is that the group perceives themselves as in conflict or competition with other groups.
+An oppressed group that's internalized their negative social identity might have a legitimate grievance, but they've accepted their inferior status and so don't see themselves as entitled to rights when compared with groups presented as superior.
+There's less motivation to resist, as with learned helplessness.
+Paolo Friere describes this in his book Pedagogy of the Oppressed, using the term conscientization to describe the process by which a group becomes aware of their grievances (and more willing to promote their interests).
+Once a group has been conscientized, they're more likely to start making noise.

 A seminar at the Peace Research Institute Oslo (PRIO), founded by Galtung, on the science between group (or horizontal) inequality and how it can lead to armed conflict.

-So their three conditions for seeing your group as differentiated (treated different enough to cause serious thought) are as follows:
+Their three conditions for seeing your group as differentiated (treated different enough to create resistance) are as follows:

 1